 The rate of profit is a decreasing function of wages

-So if wages increase, investment wold be discouraged and thus reducing the aggregate demand and crisis; then mrkt price falls with the levels of output and the average rate of profit goes down, deepening the crisis.
+So, if wages increase, investment wold be discouraged and thus reducing the aggregate demand and crisis; then mrkt price falls with the levels of output and the average rate of profit goes down, deepening the crisis.

 But a reduction of investment causes a decrease in the demand of labour and unemployment rise, leading to decline in wages and thus increase in profit, creating a new expansionary phase. (this presupposes then the instability of capitalism, determined by constant crisis and new expansionary phases)